Japan is definitely high on my list of “most unique countries I have ever visited”

 5. Get up early to visit a fish market

-Japan is home to many fish markets, but Tokyo’s Tsukiji Fish Market is definitely the most famous one.
-For seafood lovers, a trip to Tokyo wouldn’t be complete without a very early start one morning to catch the 5:30-6am world-famous Tsukiji Fish Market auction.
-And although the early start might be painful, it is definitely a unique experience.
-Where else could you see Bluefin tuna worth thousands of dollars being sold in a matter of seconds?
+Japan is home to many fish markets, but Tokyo’s Tsukiji Fish Market was definitely the most famous one.
+For seafood lovers, a trip to Tokyo wasn’t complete without a very early start one morning to catch the 5:30-6am world-famous Tsukiji Fish Market auction.

 6. Have a meal, or a cup of coffee, at a themed cafe